talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer collectionId = 56; // Integer | The ID of the collection.
 You can get it with the [List collections in account](#operation/listAccountCollections) endpoint.
-    String upFile = "upFile_example"; // String | The file with the information about the data that should be imported. try {
+    String upFile = "upFile_example"; // String | The file containing the data that is being imported. try {
       ModelImport result = apiInstance.importAccountCollection(collectionId, upFile);
       System.out.println(result);